tiyarosh/golf-swing-analyzer/README.md

 - **Course Instructors**: Professor Shi for guidance and feedback
 - **Teaching Assistants**: for technical support
 - **Penn Club Golf(PCG) Community**: League members who provided test footage and feedback
-- **MediaPipe Team**: For the robust pose estimation framework
-- **OpenCV Community**: For comprehensive video processing tools
-- **Open-source Contributors**: For the tools and libraries that made this possible

 ## 📧 Contact